olexxa62-code/helium_lambda_kappa/docs/RESULTS_SUMMARY.md

 3. Study normalization dependence systematically

 **Medium Priority**:
-4. Extend to other superfluids (3He, BECs)
+4. Extend to other superfluids (3He)
 5. Compare with superconductors

 ---